01mf02/jaq/README.md

     $ echo '{"a": 1, "b": 2}' | jaq '[.a, .b] == [.[]]'
     true

-Apply a function to all elements of an array and filter the results:
+Apply a filter to all elements of an array and filter the results:

     $ echo '[0, 1, 2, 3]' | jaq 'map(.*2) | [.[] | select(. < 5)]'
     [0, 2, 4]